Cakecofee/Cakecofee/README.md

 <!--About me: start-->
 <img src="img/hi_there.png">

-<p>My name is Ivan Fernandez.
-A passionate developer from India.
-My main areas of interest are web and mobile development.
-Right now, I'm learning Flutter.
-Aside from this, I also do graphic design.
-In my spare time, I enjoy playing chess and reading.</p>

-  <p>Greetings, my name is Ivan, I am a dedicated graduate student pursuing a Master of Science in Mechanical Engineering.
+  <p>Greetings 👋, my name is Ivan Fernandez, I am a dedicated graduate student pursuing a Master of Science in Mechanical Engineering.
 My primary goal is to deepen my knowledge of this exciting field through a combination of education, industry experience, and research projects.<p>

 <!--About me: end-->